George Conway: Personal life

-In the late 1990s Conway dated conservative pundit Laura Ingraham.
-After he saw Kellyanne Fitzpatrick on the cover of a society magazine, he asked Ann Coulter for an introduction, and began dating Fitzpatrick.
+In the late 1990s, Conway dated conservative pundit Laura Ingraham.
+After he saw Kellyanne Fitzpatrick on the cover of a society magazine, he asked Ann Coulter for an introduction and began dating Fitzpatrick.
 George and Kellyanne married in 2001.
-They have four children and live in Washington, D.C.
-Prior to Trump's presidency, the family lived in Closter, New Jersey.
+They have four children.
+The family lived in Alpine, New Jersey, but moved to Washington, D.C., after Trump was elected president.